ChargePi/ChargePi-go/docs/hardware/hardware.md

 ## RFID/NFC reader

-PN532 communicates through UART and the program uses the NFC go library, which is a wrapper for libnfc 1.8.0.
-You could use any other libnfc compatible NFC/RFID reader, but the configuration steps may vary.
+PN532 can communicate through UART/I2C/SPI.
+The client uses the NFC go library, which is a wrapper for libnfc 1.8.0 (and above).
+You could use any other libnfc compatible NFC/RFID reader, but the configuration steps as well as wiring could vary.

+The pinout will also vary depending on your preferred communication protocol.
+This pinout is used for UART.

 | RPI PIN |   PN532 PIN    |
 | :---:	| :---:	|